micksmix/dotfiles/README.md

 # macOS dotfiles

-This will setup macOS the way I like it, with zsh + tmux, and brew install a number of programs and the configuration I want installed.
-Also does some basic setup presuming Go and Rust are installed.
+This will setup macOS the way I like it, with zsh and brew install a number of programs and the configuration I want installed.

 ## Installation
 Run `./install.sh`